-Influencer marketing isn’t a move for 2020 — it’s THE move if you intend to leverage Instagram for business.
+Influencer marketing isn’t a move for 2021 — it’s a necessary move if you intend to leverage Instagram for business.

 Instagram ads are a powerful tool for driving results using the social network’s advanced audience targeting within the Facebook family of social and messaging apps.

 Ads placed in the Instagram News Feed and Instagram Stories are a big part of the Facebook Ads ecosystem, providing competitive ROAS (return on ad spend) for advertisers.